The Smooth Entropy Formalism for von Neumann Algebras: Preliminaries

-There are three other characterizations of a von Neumann algebra.
-One rises in the bicommutant theorem \cite[Lemma 2.4.11]{Bratteli1}: a $*$-subalgebra $\M\subset\cB(\H)$ containing the identity is $\sigma$-weakly closed if and only if $\M''=\M$.\footnote{The $\sigma$-weak topology on $\cB(\H)$ is the locally convex topology induced by the semi-norms $A \mapsto \vert \tr (\tau A)\vert$ for trace-class operators $\tau\in\cB(\H)$, see~\cite[Chapter 2.4.1]{Bratteli1}.} From this we can conclude that a von Neumann algebra $\M$ is also norm closed and therefore a $C^*$-algebra.\footnote{We note that a norm closed subalgebra is not necessarily $\sigma$-weakly closed.
-Thus a $C^*$-algebra on $\H$ is not always a von Neumann algebra.} The definition of a von Neumann algebra can even be stated in the category of $C^*$-algebras: a von Neumann algebra $\cM$ is a $C^*$-algebra with the property that it is the dual space of a Banach space.
-Due to historical reasons this is also called a $W^*$-algebra.\\
+Beside the above definition, there exist other ways to characterize a von Neumann algebra.
+One rises in the bicommutant theorem \cite[Lemma 2.4.11]{Bratteli1}: a $*$-subalgebra $\M\subset\cB(\H)$ containing the identity is $\sigma$-weakly closed if and only if $\M''=\M$.
+(The $\sigma$-weak topology on $\cB(\H)$ is the locally convex topology induced by the semi-norms $A \mapsto \vert \tr (\tau A)\vert$ for trace-class operators $\tau\in\cB(\H)$, see~\cite[Chapter 2.4.1]{Bratteli1}.)
+From this we can conclude that a von Neumann algebra $\M$ is also norm closed and therefore a $C^*$-algebra.
+We note that a norm closed subalgebra is not necessarily $\sigma$-weakly closed.
+Thus, a $C^*$-algebra on $\H$ is not always a von Neumann algebra.
+The definition of a von Neumann algebra can even be stated in the category of $C^*$-algebras: a von Neumann algebra $\cM$ is a $C^*$-algebra with the property that it is the dual space of a Banach space.
+Due to historical reasons this is also called a $W^*$-algebra.

 In the following $\cM$ denotes a von Neumann algebra.
-We call $\cZ(\M)=\M\cap\M'$ the center of $\cM$ and $\cM$ a factor if $\cZ(\M)$ consists only of multiples of the identity.
 A representation $\pi$ of a von Neumann algebra $\M$ is a $*$-representation on a Hilbert space $\H$ that is $\sigma$-weakly continuous.
 Thus, the image $\pi(\M)$ is again a von Neumann algebra.
-We say that two von Neumann algebras are isomorphic if there exists a faithful representation mapping one into the other.\\
+We say that two von Neumann algebras are isomorphic if there exists a faithful representation mapping one into the other.